Articles of Incorporation and Rules

 (Subcommittees)

-Article 12 The Board of Directors may establish subcommittees to review specific matters.
+Article 12 The Board of Directors may establish subcommittees to consider specific matters.

 2. The chairperson and members of the subcommittee shall be appointed by the Board of Directors